TylerIsCoding/DM_Companion/README.md

 - Node.js and Express.js: Hosts the server to handle HTTP requests and responses.

-To ensure a seamless user experience across devices, a responsive design approach was adopted, guaranteeing that the website looks great on all screen sizes.
+A responsive design approach was adopted to ensure a seamless user experience across devices, guaranteeing that the website looks great on all screen sizes.
 </p>
 <br>
 <h2>Optimizations</h2>
 <p>Here are some ways that I could increase performance on my website:

 These are some popular methods of optimization that I am considering:
+- API Requests: There are a lot of redundant API calls to the server that can be done.
+I need to go back and pass the API call down to every component that requires it.
 - Database Indexing: Analyze the database queries and identify frequently accessed fields or columns.
 Implement appropriate indexes on these fields to improve query performance.- Optimized all images by reducing their file size and using correct image formats
 - Caching: Utilize caching mechanisms, such as Redis or Memcached, to store frequently accessed data in memory.
 This can reduce the load on the database and improve response times.
 - Asset Bundling: Consider bundling your static assets (CSS, JavaScript) into a single file to reduce the number of HTTP requests required to load the page.
 This can enhance performance, particularly for larger projects with multiple assets.